 Some service providers considered using mobile devices to document driver logs or to show real-time GPS location.
 However, this option has some issues that an ELD doesn’t.
 First, the ELD mandate requires an electronic logging device to be installed in the commercial motor vehicle.
 So, using the driver´s mobile device wouldn't be appropriate, according to the fleet compliance.

 Secondly, a mobile device is not the best of the GPS tracking solutions because it may not be accurate.
 The mobile and the truck, or the mobile and the trucker (even if it's his device) may not be in the same place at the same time.
-Moreover, while an ELD solution automatizes data gathering, using a smartphone requires the driver to manually input records that would typically auto populate.
+Moreover, while an ELD solution automatizes data gathering, using a smartphone requires the driver to manually input records that would typically auto populate with an ELD device.

 ELD data also allows the company's fleet to optimize routing and delivery.
-Knowing vehicle locations enables you to calculate the best routes to stay on schedule.
+Vehicle tracking and knowing vehicle locations enables you to calculate the best routes to stay on schedule.
 Furthermore, with improved visibility into real-time GPS locations, fleets can also use ELD data to optimize fuel consumption and reduce deadhead (driving time with no cargo) between loads.

 Additionally, tracking location data across fleets help carriers and their customers reduce and/or mitigate detention charges, by alerting warehouse teams when a driver crosses a facility threshold.
 Carriers may use ELD data to prove time spent in detention and ensure they are compensated for that time.